raspberrypilearning/comic-character/en/step_3.md

 --- /task ---

 ### Show your user their Superhero character story

+The `<button>` element creates a control that can be activated by the user's mouse, keyboard, voice command or any other assistive technology.

 --- task ---

-Add a Submit button with an `onclick` attribute so users can submit their superhero's name.
+Add a `<button>` element with an attribute `onclick="displaySummary()"` below the div with the attribute `id="origin-input"`.

 The `onclick` attribute provides interactivity using JavaScript.

-Set the `onclick` attribute to `changeDisplay('name')`.
+Also add the text "Submit" inside the `<button>` tags so users know the purpose of the button.

 --- code ---
 ---